wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 - <strong>Consent Provisioning</strong>

-The Client initiates by sending a consent request to the bank containing the bank information that it wants to access.
+The client application initiates by sending a consent request to the bank containing the bank information that it wants to access.

 - <strong>Consent Granting</strong>

-The bank customer is required to provide the consent (Yes/No) for the Client to access the requested information.
+The customer is required to provide the consent (Yes/No) for the client application to access the requested information.

 - <strong>Consent Verification</strong>

-The bank verifies if the customer has approved the Client to access the customer's bank information in order to proceed.
-If the bank customer has denied the consent, the bank needs to have proper validations to detect it and stop the Client from invoking the banking APIs.
+The bank verifies if the customer has approved the client to access the customer's bank information in order to proceed.
+If the bank customer has denied the consent, the bank needs to have proper validations to detect it and stop the client application from invoking the banking APIs.

 - <strong>Consent Revocation</strong>